Loading...

 The protagonist of the story is August "Auggie" Pullman.

-Auggie is born with a facial deformity that has made him an outsider and subject to bullying.
+Auggie was born with a facial deformity that has made him an outsider and subject to bullying.

-Despite his challenges, he is intelligent, witty, and resilient.
+Despite his challenges, he is intelligent, witty, and resilient, what fantastic character traits.

-The novel chronicles Auggie's journey as he enters Beecher Prep School and interacts with classmates who initially struggle to accept his appearance.
+Novel chronicles Auggie's journey as he enters Beecher Prep School and interact with classmates who initially struggle to accept his appearance.

-So my first questions for you, why is this novel important?
-And what message do you think it has for readers?
-So pause the video here, turn to someone nearby and share your answers to these two questions.
+So my first questions for you, why is this novel important, and what message do you think it has for readers?
+So pause the video here, turn someone nearby, and share your answers to these two questions.

 Why is this novel important?
 What message do you think it has for readers?
-Let's hear from Sofia.
+Let's hear from Sophia.

 "'Wonder' provides positive representation for individuals with disabilities or differences.